MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

     unexpected results from module load operations.

-If everything has gone right with setting the `EBU_USER_PREFIX` variable, you should later be able to see the software that you have installed yourself, when you have the *selected version of the LUMI software stack* and *partition* loaded, when you do `module avail`.
-Also your software should then be found with `module spider`.
+If everything has gone right with setting the `EBU_USER_PREFIX` variable, the software that you have installed should be visible with `module avail`, if you have the same settings of LUMI software stack and partition than when doing the software installation.
+Also your software should be found with `module spider`.
+If you can't find the installed software, check the [list of possible reasons](#problem-identification) for this.

 ### The installation recpies

 Let's think of, as an exaple, that we would like to use the software GROMACS on LUMI.
-We have searched for available GROMACS installation recipes from [this repocitory](https://klust.github.io/LUMI-EasyBuild-docs/) and besides some (at least at a later point useful) detailed information, we see several available *EasyConfig* files (=the installation recipes).
-The names of the EasyConfig files end with `.eb` and have a name that consists of important information about the recipe.
+We have searched for available GROMACS installation recipes from the [LUMI Software Library](https://klust.github.io/LUMI-EasyBuild-docs/) and besides some (at least at a later point useful) detailed information, we see several available *EasyConfig* files (=the installation recipes) for GROMACS.
+The names of the EasyConfig files end with `.eb` and have a name that consists of important information related to the recipe.

 To have an insight on which of the build recipes to use, one needs to first understand the naming scheme for the EasyBuild recipes on LUMI.